 Initial stock size: Taken from the XSA for age 1 and older.
-The recruitment-at-age 1 in 2009 is estimated using RCT3.
-For forecasting recruitment in 2010 and thereafter, a geometric mean was used for 1991-2006.
+The recruitment-at-age 1 in year of assessment is estimated using RCT3.
+For forecasting recruitment for following years a geometric mean was used.

 Natural mortality: Set to 0.2 for all ages in all years.